 The remainder of this paper is structured as follows.
-In Sec.
-II, we distinguish between LO-based and direct detection, provide an overview of the DD methods covered in this tutorial, and list our assumptions and performance metrics.
-In Sec.
-III, we briefly cover Shannon's derivation of the SC detection channel capacity before presenting an overview of HCA.
+In Section II, we distinguish between LO-based and direct detection, provide an overview of the DD methods covered in this tutorial, and list our assumptions and performance metrics.
+In Section III, we briefly cover Shannon's derivation of the SC detection channel capacity before presenting an overview of HCA.
 We then apply HCA to SC detection and show that the results exactly match those obtained by Shannon.
-In Sec.
-IV, we introduce the concept of natural coordinates, allowing us to extend HCA to DD-based methods.
-We then use HCA to derive continuous approximations to the optimal input distribution and shaping gain for the SD detection and SV detection in the thermal noise-limited and amplifier noiselimited regimes.
-We also consider probabilistic shaping for KK detection in the amplifier noise-limited regime.
-In Sec.
-V, we discuss the implementation of shaping for DD-based methods.
-In Sec.
-VI, we conclude the paper.
+In Section IV, we introduce the concept of natural coordinates, allowing us to extend HCA to DD-based methods.
+We then use HCA to derive continuous approximations to the optimal input distribution and shaping gain for the SD detection and SV detection in the thermal noiselimited and amplifier noise-limited regimes.
+We also consider probabilistic shaping for KK detection in the amplifier noiselimited regime.
+In Section V, we discuss the implementation of shaping for DD-based methods.
+In Section VI, we conclude the paper.